About Us:

 Email: eburns@circlesofallencounty.org

-As a recent graduate from the University of Saint Francis with a bachelor’s degree in social work, and pursuing her Master’s in social work at Indiana Wesleyan University, Emily is familiar with working with people from all stages of life.
+As a an MSW, Emily is familiar with working with people from all stages of life.
 Emily has grown up in Fort Wayne and has served in various capacities in the community where she had the opportunity to be in contact with a number of local organizations through referral, internships, and volunteer work.
 Emily is passionate about seeing people live out life to their fullest potential and meeting their goals.
 Emily is known for her encouragement to others, personability, and love for all people.
 She is so excited to be working with Circles of Allen County to create change in our city.

 Lisa Fischer